brianmriley/deftjs-cafe-townsend/README.md

 (applicaiton state) and dispatch events alerting the rest of the applicaiton to the state of a service call.

-In addition, controllers can be used to handle applicaiton-level processes and logic as they are in fact applicaiton aware and often "control" the flow and orchestrtion of the application.
+In addition, controllers can be used to handle applicaiton-level processes and logic as they are in fact applicaiton aware and often "control" the flow and orchestration of the application.

+### Events
+TBD...Vessels for application-level events.

+### Services
+TBD

+### Models & Stores
+TBD

 # Directory Layout